Walking like a pretzel

 “No. Your back is fine, but your piriformis is pinching your sciatic nerve.”

 “My what?”
-I was clueless so my doc dumbed down the diagnosis.
+I was clueless.
+My primary doc dumbed down the diagnosis fo me.
 Simply put, I had an evil case of butt pain.
-The muscle started having spasms, became inflamed, and pinched a primary nerve crossing its path.
-This confirmed my trainer’s assessment over the phone before I left Florida (I swear the guy knows more about bodies than most doctors).
-He ordered me to get a standup desk so I could stand more and sit less (a tough task for a writer).
+The muscle started having spasms, became inflamed, and pinched a primary nerve crossing its path, confirming my trainer’s previous assessment before I traveled to Floridda.
+I swear the guy knows more about bodies than most doctors.
+He ordered me to get a standup desk so I could stand more and sit less.
+This is a tough task for a writer.

 A round of steroid pills (euphemistically named a six-pack) released the knife stabbing pain, but I still hobbled.
 Stretching exercises didn’t deliver relief.
-A second visit via video conference (easier than driving to the doc’s office) resulted in both sympathy and sufficient drugs to put a horse to sleep.
-I swallowed the pills enthusiastically for two days (as instructed, of course), melting myself into a mushy puddle of dizzy haze and drowsiness that sent me ‘to the mattresses’.
+A second visit via a tele-appointment resulted in both sympathy and sufficient drugs to put a horse to sleep.
+For two days I swallowed the pills enthusiastically as instructed, melting myself into a mushy puddle of dizzy haze and drowsiness that sent me to the mattress.
 The couch became my cocoon.
-Hence, my work stayed undone and my laptop was dead on my desk.
+Hence, my work stayed undone, my laptop was dead on my desk

-This morning, I whipped my body around to get out of bed.
-There was no pain.
+Unexpectedly on the fourth day, I got out of bed—there was no pain.
 A miracle had occurred.
 I felt good again so I swallowed no drugs.
-I was able to work today.
+I was able that day.
 The standup desk converter I ordered as directed greeted me.
 My laptop and I are friends again.
 I’m alternating between standing and sitting at my desk.
-And I’m stretching the piriformis by lying on my back, pulling my toes to my mouth (you can stop laughing now).
-A perfect stretch for the ol' piriformis.
+And I’m stretching the piriformis by lying on my back, pulling my toes to my mouth.
+It’s a laughable position, but it’s a perfect stretch for the ol' piriformis.

 The moral of this story?
 Variety is a necessary ingredient for a healthy body.
-I learned that sometimes one can’t think pain away or push through it with frenetic activity (that’s a job for Arnold, the Terminator, perhaps).
-A few well-chosen drugs forced me to slow down and be patient, to relax and let my body heal.
+Sometimes you can’t think pain away or push through it with frenetic activity.
+Perhaps if you’re Arnold, the Terminator, that is possible).
+A few well-chosen drugs forced me to slow down to let go and let my body heal.

 I’d forgotten how wonderful serious vegging out can be.